Text book information is available at the bookstore's website.

 Each clinical experience requires students to consider questions of professional ethics as attorneys.
 Clinic experiences are three credits each.
 To be eligible to register for a clinic, students:

-- Must be eligible for Certification under MN Supreme Court Rule 2 for Student Practice
+• Must be eligible for Certification under MN Supreme Court Rule 2 for Student Practice (including having completed 24 credits by the clinic start date)

 Students can apply for clinics by using the Clinic Job Application Form in the Career Services Office (CSO) Symplicity job bank.
 Students rank the clinics in which they have an interest in participating in the coming semester.
 Students are accepted for clinics based on their preferences and the needs of the clinic.
-The deadline for applying for a fall 2013 clinic was March 15, 2013.
+The deadline for applying for a Spring 2014 clinic was October 15, 2013.

 Students may earn credit for a second clinic, but students who have not yet taken a clinic have registration priority.
 Clinic student directorships are not counted as part of the two clinic limit.

-Three-credit externships are available in these areas: Criminal Law, Dispute Resolution, Health Law, Judicial Clerk, Private Attorney, and Public Interest.
-An up-to-date list of externship placement sites with attorneys committed to mentoring student externs for fall 2013 will be posted on the Hamline Law website (http://law.hamline.edu/experiential/externships.html).
+Three-credit externships are available in the following areas for Spring 2014: Business Law, Criminal law, Dispute Resolution, Health Law, Immigration, Judicial Clerk, Legislative and Lobbying, and Private Attorney.
+An up-to-date list of possible externship placement sites with attorneys committed to mentoring student externs for Spring 2014 is posted on the HUSL website.
 Professional Responsibility is a prerequisite or concurrent requirement for all externships, except judicial clerks.
-Other prerequisites, listed on the web site, vary by placement.
+Other prerequisites, listed on the website, vary by placement.
 Externships are graded pass/no pass.

 Students who register for an externship will receive a site preference form shortly after registering, to be returned promptly to the Externship Office, with a copy of a current resume.
 Tentative matching between sites and students will be accomplished quickly, and students will be notified of their next steps (interviews with sites, letters of interest if required, etc.) as soon after they register as possible.
-The goal is to accomplish the fall 2013 extern placements prior to the end of spring semester finals.
+The goal is to accomplish the Spring 2014 extern placements prior to the end of fall semester finals.

-For Judicial Externships, students will receive a notice and form shortly after registering to start the matching process for judicial externships.
-Judicial externships usually require student commitment to 4-hour blocks of time.
+For Judicial Externships, students will receive a notice and form shortly after registering to start the matching process for Judicial Externships.
+Judicial Externships usually require student commitment to 4-hour blocks of time.

 Students may not earn credit for more than four credits in online courses per semester.
 Students must also have earned 28 credits before taking online courses.